NegativeDev/BotBase/README.md

     @Override
     public void init() {
-        // This method is where things such as registering commands
+        // This is where you should register your commands
-        // or listeners go as this method is called before the building of
-        // the bot is finalized
+        // and/or listeners

         setInstance(this);